jotaen/klog/Specification.md

   to be uniform within a record.
 - Remove technical term “whitespace”, since its meaning is ambiguous and the definition lacked clarity.
   Replace it with “blank character” and base the definition on the Unicode category.

+## V. Footnotes

+The following footnotes are purely informational, to make contextual background information explicit.

+[^indst]: The indentation must be uniform, otherwise the levels can’t be determined
+    unambiguously.
+E.g., if 4 spaces are encountered at the beginning of the line, it would be unclear whether that is 2 * 2 spaces or 1 * 4 spaces.
+[^resui]: Lines in the record summary can’t start with blank characters, to avoid that they
+    might be visually confused with the (indented) entries.
+There is no strict technical reason for this, though.
+[^iwses]: In contrast to record summaries, lines in entry summaries can start with blank
+    characters.
+That is for allowing the user to vertically align the summary text on all entry lines.
+A by-effect of this rule is that there can never be a third indentation level.
+[^csitn]: The character set that a tag is allowed to consist of is deliberately limited,
+    so that tags can appear as natural words in the flow of a sentence.
+E.g.:
+    `#Office day (#coding, #meetings)`.
+That’s also why tag names are to be interpreted as case-insensitive.
+(Tag values, on the other hand, are always to be interpreted literally.)
+[^qutvl]: The main use-case for quoted tag values is for literal references, such as a project id,
+    or a name: `#project="2022/7.2"` or `#call="Liz Jones"`.
+That’s also why tag values are always to be interpreted as case-sensitive (in contrast to tag names).
+[^plrep]: The `?` placeholder in open ranges can be repeated, to allow users to visually
+    align it with other entries.
+E.g. `8:00-?????` has the same width as `8:00-9:00`.
+[^oasor]: Open ranges only being allowed to appear once per record has a mere practical motivation:
+    it’s important for making interactions with tools easier.
+Otherwise, when stopping activities via a tool, it might be ambiguous which of the open ranges is meant.
+[^fcocr]: By allowing a file to only contain records and nothing else, a klog file can effectively
+    be perceived as a text-based database.
+That makes it easy to process files programmatically, because every record is a self-contained and strictly structured unit of data.